The Third International Conference on Working Environment Economics

 Conference Aim

-The Third International Conference on Working Environment Economics aims to bring together leading scholars from around the world to examine how organisational design and leadership practices influence the sustainability, productivity, and health of both firms and employees.
+The Third International Conference on Working Environment Economics aimed to bring together leading scholars from around the world to examine how organisational design and leadership practices influence the sustainability, productivity, and health of both firms and employees.

 Theme and Scope